Incidences of metal shavings in oil should be addressed quickly, lest you want to incur expensive repairs.

 Don’t take this lightly — engine knocking is one of the more severe symptoms of contaminated oil that’s left unchanged over a long period.

-It’s important that you schedule routine oil changes and use appropriate oil as prescribed by your vehicle’s manufacturer.
+It’s important that you schedule routine oil changes and use the right oil for your vehicle.

 6. White Exhaust Smoke

-Having metal shavings in your oil and white smoke coming out of your exhaust commonly go hand-in-hand, both caused by the same underlying problem.
+Having metal shavings in your oil and white smoke coming out of your exhaust usually go hand-in-hand.
+Both are commonly caused by the same underlying problem.

 Motor oil is designed to lubricate an engine’s moving parts and shouldn’t enter the fuel system.
 White smoke indicates that oil is entering the fuel system and is being burned during the combustion process.